Childhood, Adolescent & Adult Immunizations

 We currently offer the following adult vaccinations/skin tests:

 *Prices are not listed for private pay.
-Please call for more information.
+Please call our office or send a message for more information.
 If you qualify for the VFA program, you can receive vaccines at no cost.

 For more information on the VFA program, visit https://hhs.iowa.gov/immunization/vaccines-adults-program